AQM-128

 The AQM-128 was a short-lived program undertaken by the United States Navy for the development of a subscale target drone, launched from aircraft and capable of supersonic speed.
 The AQM-128 was intended to use pre-programmed guidance.

 The program for development of the new target drone was begun in 1983; in January 1984, the designation YAQM-128A was approved for the program.
-However, the program was cancelled in April that year before any designs were selected.
+The program was cancelled in April that year before any designs were selected.